Nassau County, New York: Politics

-Republican voters are primarily concentrated in the middle to upper middle class southeastern portion of the county, which developed during the "post-war boom era."
-Heavily Republican communities such as Massapequa, Massapequa Park, Seaford, Wantagh, Levittown, Bethpage, and Farmingdale are the political base of many county GOP officials such as Congressman Peter T. King and former County Executive Edward P. Mangano.
-In the western portion of the county, wealthy Garden City is solidly Republican, as is the more middle-class community of Floral Park.
+Republican voters are primarily concentrated in the middle to upper middle class southeastern portion of the county, which developed during the "post-war boom era".
+Heavily Republican communities such as Massapequa, Massapequa Park, Seaford, Wantagh, Levittown, Bethpage, and Farmingdale are the political base of many county GOP officials such as former Congressman Peter T. King and former County Executive Edward P. Mangano.
+In the western portion of the county, wealthy Garden City is solidly Republican, as is the middle-class community of Floral Park.
 Additionally, some of the more rustic areas of the North Shore, particularly in the Town of Oyster Bay usually vote for the GOP.

 Areas of the county containing large numbers of swing voters include East Meadow, Oceanside, and Rockville Centre on the South Shore and Mineola on the North Shore.
 Several areas have changed in partisan affiliation.
 Formerly Democratic strongholds such as the Five Towns and parts of Great Neck have trended to the GOP while previously Republican areas such as Elmont, Valley Stream and Baldwin have become Democratic bastions.

-Although the county leans Democratic at the national level, Republicans swept all three of its U.S. House seats in the 2022 elections.
-George Santos represents the North Shore along with Mineola and Massapequa, Anthony D'Esposito represents the South Shore along with Hempstead, and Andrew Garbarino represents a sliver of the county's southeastern portion.

-Seven out of Long Island's nine state senators are Republican at the start of the 2017–2019 legislative term in January 2017, with the exceptions being State Senator John Brooks and Senator Todd Kaminsky.
+Representatives

 Education

+Education features strongly in Nassau County's culture.

 Nassau County has 58 public school districts, which like post office districts use the same names as a city, hamlet, or village within them, but each sets the boundaries independently.
-The number of districts and communities do not coincide, therefore the boundaries cannot be the same, and residences often have postal addresses that differ from the name of the hamlet and/or school district in which they are located.
+School district and community are not the same, and residences often have postal addresses that differ from the hamlet and/or school district in which they are located.
+Several of Nassau County's school districts are among the highest ranked public school systems in the country, including the Jericho Union Free School District, Great Neck Public Schools, and the Syosset Central School District.